Paeonia delavayi: Etymology

 Paeonia delavayi is named after Father Jean Marie Delavay, a French Catholic missionary in China, who collected plants.

 Distribution

-Paeonia delavayi is endemic to southwestern China, where it is limited to Sichuan, Yunnan and the very South-East of Tibet.
+Paeonia delavayi is endemic to southwestern China, where it is limited to Sichuan, Yunnan and the extreme South-East of Tibet.

 Ecology

 Paeonia delavayi almost exclusively reproduces through stolons, and seedlings are rare to find.
 This allows for rapid colonization after a seed has arrived at a new location, such as on newly stabilized debris.
-In combination with its thick roots this makes this species well adapted to colonize open habitat, that may be prone to drying out quickly.
+In combination with its thick roots, this makes this species well adapted to colonize open habitat, that may be prone to drying out quickly.
 Local populations may consist of only one clone.
 It grows in light shade such as moist Picea likiangensis forest or dry and open Pinus densata-Quercus gilliana forest, and sometimes on grassy slopes or in glades.
 It grows at 2000-3600 m altitude.
 Insects feed on the fruits and limit seed development.